- March 19, 2021

 As well as facilitating Bitcoin purchases, Visa is also working with fiat-backed digital currencies, with Kelly noting that

 , “We see a strong potential for those to become a new payment vehicle,” and an “accelerant” in emerging markets.
 He added that Visa is working with around 35 “players” in the digital currency world.”

 Visa’s partnerships with platforms and wallet providers include BlockFi, Fold, and Crypto.com; the latest addition to the list is First Boulevard, which Visa recently selected as a partner for its new crypto API program.

 According to Kelly, small businesses have been “one of the losers” during the COVID-19 pandemic.
-By adding support of Bitcoin the company hopes to help them overcome the negative consequences of year-long lockdowns and lost streams of revenue.
+By adding support of Bitcoin the company hopes to help overcome the negative consequences of year-long lockdowns.